 With recent technical advancements, cordless jigsaws have become more powerful.
-And, in some cases, even exceeding the corded models.
+And, in some cases, even exceeding the performance of corded models.
 The power comes from the battery it uses.
-So when looking to buy a cordless jigsaw you should pay attention to the voltage of the battery.
-It can vary from 12V-in older models to 18V, 20V, and even 24V.
+So when looking to buy a cordless jigsaw, you should pay attention to the voltage of the battery.
+It can vary from 12V in older models to 18V, 20V, and even 24V.

 Technically the more powerful the battery is, the more power the jigsaw has.
 The more power it has, the higher speed(strokes per minute -SPM) it can achieve.
 Make sure the chosen model has enough SPM for any cutting application you want.
-Most cordless tools’ SPM range is between 2400 and 3500.
+Most battery-powered jigsaw models’ SPM range is between 2400 and 3500.

 Variable Speed settings